How to turn your body into a device

-— It’s clear that technology is widening our range of possibilities for sexual experiences, but how is this going to change how we interact with others, and even, love them?
+It’s clear that technology is expanding options for sexual experiences, but will it influence how we interact with and love others?

 As our technology is changing and developing, so is our relationship to it and with it.
 But technology doesn’t only belong in the realm of our minds, as human beings, technology also gives us new ways to think about sexuality and pleasure.

 During my artist residency for National Power at Fawley Power Station, near Southampton, UK, I found that the only way to fully understand what I was drawing was by interpreting the human body as if it were a technology device.
 This even goes back to my childhood, when I was often in the hospital for asthma, and saw how the human body is its own type of technology — a modular machine composed of two separate parts: mechanism and mind.

 When I moved to London in the ‘90s, I discovered virtual reality, and for the first time I thought that this is what I’ve been looking for to explore my body.
 I also came up with the idea to use virtual reality paraphernalia for a project about sexual identity in virtual spaces.
 I decided to transfer my work around the relationship between artist and model, into VR, so that everyone could access the exploration which I had started.
 At the time, I would display my VR work in fetish clubs, and I started collaborating with others to create sex suits to link up the virtual space with a haptic body.